 BE IT THEREFORE RESOLVED that the Legislative Assembly urge the government to immediately eliminate the Higgs government's tax on gasoline prices.

-Ms. Mitton gave Notice of Motion 4 that on Thursday, October 26, 2023, she would move the following resolution, seconded by Mr. Arseneau:
+Motion 4 by Ms. Mitton, seconded by Mr. Arseneau to propose the following resolution on Thursday, October 26, 2023: